CHY-coder/Digwatermarking_pdf/README.md

-# 复现论文AutoStegaFont: Synthesizing Vector Fonts for Hiding Information in Documents
+# Reproduction of AutoStegaFont: Synthesizing Vector Fonts for Hiding Information in Documents

 # Reference
 ```